tristanqtn/Pollux/pollux/README.md

 ### Presentation

 Pollux is made of a Python wrapper that orchestrate the scripts execution.
-The scripts are written in Powershell and Bash.
+The scripts are written inPython, Powershell and Bash.
 The results of each script are stored in a temporary file.
 The Python wrapper then reads the results and generates a report in markdown format.

 ### Technologies